Short Of Breath? 11 Reasons Why This Could Be A Cause For Concern

 Some people who are very obese have difficulty breathing, a condition known as obesity hypoventilation syndrome (OHS).

-In addition to shortness of breath, symptoms of active TB include a persistent cough, weight loss, constant tiredness, fever, and night sweats.
-Some people with TB have no symptoms, and they are said to have latent TB.
+In addition to shortness of breath, symptoms of active TB include a cough of >2 weeks in duration, unintentional weight loss, blood in the sputum, constant tiredness, fever, and night sweats.
+Some people with TB have no symptoms, and these people are said to have latent TB.